Featuring Magnascent (Nascent) Iodine

 - Vitamin D - essential for conversion of T4 to T3.

-- Laminine - helps by replacing damaged cells in thyroid and hormone receptors with undamaged cells
+- Embryonic Fibroblast Growth Factors - help by stimulating the replacement of damaged cells in thyroid and hormone receptors with undamaged cells

 - Cardio & Brain Helper - contains several botanicals that promote the production and activation of thyroid hormones.